ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Goals {#goals}

-The goals of the RateLimit fields are:
+The goals of this document are:

   Interoperability:
   : Standardization of the names and semantics of rate-limit headers